back to buchty.net

 Trying to reach me?

-Did you know that the DOC was not only used in the ancient Ensoniq machines but also as the heart of computer sound cards - and that it even was used as the sound processor of the Apple IIGS machine?
+Did you know that the DOC was not only used in the ancient Ensoniq machines but also as the heart of computer sound cards -- and that it even was used as the sound processor of the Apple IIGS computer?

-The latter is our great luck because Ensoniq themselves don´t give away any information, neither about their machines nor their chips.
-But fortunately Apple is offering at least the programming information in the Hardware Manual of the Apple IIGS (thanks to Henrik Gudat for providing me copies of the respective pages).
+The latter is our great luck because Ensoniq themselves don't give away any information, neither about their machines nor their chips.
+Fortunately, Apple is offering programming information in the Hardware Manual of the Apple IIGS (thanks to Henrik Gudat for providing me copies of the respective pages).

 rainer@buchty.net

-The DOC is the sound engine of your Mirage, ESQ1, or SQ80 and was designed by Bob Yannes, who also developed the well-known SID6581 which was the sound generator of the famous Commodore 64 home computer back in the 80's.
-If you look closer at them both chips offer some parallels like
+The DOC, sometimes also called Q-Chip by Mirage veterans, is the sound engine of your Mirage, ESQ1, or SQ80 and was designed by Bob Yannes, who also developed the well-known SID6581 which was the sound generator of the famous Commodore 64 home computer back in the 80s.
+If you take a closer look at both of them, they share some similarities like

 • Oscillators are digitally generated based on phase accumulators